Melaleuca circuit

 - The walk is in the southern section of Cooloola on the Upper Noosa River waterway.

-- It starts from the northern end of the Fig Tree Point day-use area, 2km north of the Kinaba Visitor Information Centre.
+- It starts from the northern end of the Fig Tree Point day-use area, 2km north of the Kinaba Information Centre.

 - You can access the walk by the canoe from Elanda Point, boat from Boreen Point.